 - Joel takes a turn as the Amazing Colossal Man while Crow and Tom study him.
 Once again, they don't really cooperate.

-- While trying to think of actual thoughtful questions to ask Glen, the ship runs into him.
+- While trying to think of actual thoughtful questions to ask Glenn, the ship runs into him.
 Thankfully, his heart condition halts his angry retaliation.

 - Joel and the 'Bots muse over what they would do if they were giants.
 They try to abide by a fan letter's request to extend the show, but it only adds about four seconds.
 Dr. Forrester sticks Frank with a giant needle when he likewise drifts into imagining life as a giant.